largeseabass/KissingBugsRf/README.md

 * Download **change_projection.py**, which has the codes to change the projection of rasters from AdaptWest and Guangzhao Chen et al. to **EPSG:4326**.
 * Setup QGIS python cosole and change the file paths in **change_projection.py** for each raster.

+**Vectorize these rasters to vectors with cell size 5 km * 5 km with grids**

+* The Grids can be downloaded from DesignSafe (will publish that later).
+These grids are large and cannot be stored at GitHub Repository.
+* Download **zonal_stas.py**